 After an excusable, hard night partying, and if you can drag yourself out of bed early enough to catch some rays, you’ll be pretty much guaranteed to get a fab tan.
-However … be warned! yeah we know, boring, boring, boring, but please take note, the sun in Cyprus is incredibly strong.
-In May it’ll reach up to 35°C in the shade, that’s 100°F in English, especially between 11:00 and 14:00, and the air is clearer, so the sun is stronger, and whatever you do, don’t let those cool Mediterranean breezes fool you!
+However … be warned!
+Yeah, we know, boring, boring, boring, but please take note, the sun in Cyprus is incredibly strong.
+In March it can reach up to 30°C in the shade, that’s a little over 90°F in English, especially between 11:00 and 13:00 and the air is clearer, so the sun is stronger and whatever you do, don’t let those cool Mediterranean breezes fool you!

 Drink lots of water

-So in direct sun, it’ll be hotter especially as there is little heat haze, so clearer skies and very little, if no humidity, and hence a very deceiving sun.
-So it doesn’t matter how easily you tan if you don’t use protection you WILL burn!
+So in direct sun, it’ll be hotter, maybe over 33°C, especially as there is very little heat haze, so clearer skies and possibly a little humid and hence a very deceiving sun.
+It doesn’t matter how easily you tan if you don’t use protection you could burn!
 My suggestion is first, make sure you drink lots of water, which naturally helps to reduce the dehydration factor.
-Average ‘burn time’ is about 20 minutes, so use a sun cream with a UV factor of at least 30 for the first couple of days, gradually lowering throughout your holiday.
+The average ‘burn time’ is about 40 minutes, so use a sun cream with a UV factor of at least 20 for the first couple of days, gradually lowering throughout your holiday.

 You’ll even tan sitting under a brolly … honest!
-And be careful in the sea and pools, as the reflection factor enhances the sun’s strength.
-Don’t think you’ll get away with it on a bike, quad or in an open-top car either.
+And be careful in the sea and swimming pools, as the reflection factor enhances the sun’s strength.
+And don’t think you’ll get away with it on a bike, quad, or in an open-top car either.